LucasDelfino92/morrowindsharp/main.md

 [<< Back to Readme](readme.md)
 [<< Back to Setup](setup.md)

-> PROTIP: Click on the list icon on the upper left corner of this document to see the index for this guide.
+> Click on the list icon on the upper left corner of this document to see the index for this guide.

 # MORROWIND S#ARP

-## PREAMBLE
+## BEFORE WE BEGIN

 ### Disclaimer